"Phonics is fun because it helps me learn lots of sounds"

 - Spell quickly and easily by segmenting the sounds in words.
 Children use ‘Fred fingers’ to say each of the sounds they can hear in a word before they attempt to write it.

 - Develop pencil control, form letters correctly and acquire good handwriting.

-The children practise their reading with books that are closely matched to their increasing knowledge of phonics and red words.
+All reading books progress cumulatively, matched to the sounds children are learning and already know.
 This is so that, early on, they experience success and quickly begin to see themselves as readers.
 Parents/carers are encouraged to practise reading to their child for at least 10 minutes every day at home.
-We cannot stress enough how important this is.

 "Phonics helps me to learn fun words"

 Phonics is taught daily to all children in EYFS and Year One.
 For those in Year Two and KS2 who have not passed the Phonics Screening Check or who have not yet progressed through the RWI programme, they will continue to attend phonics lessons and/or have intervention.

 Progress with phonics and the Year One Phonics Screening Check

 Each half term the children following the RWI programme are assessed and grouped accordingly to ensure they are always being taught at the correct level to provide challenge.
 Children who are not making the expected level of progress in phonics receive intervention using either the fast track tutoring programme for children in EYFS to Year Four or the fresh start intervention programme for children in Year Five and Year Six.
 In the Summer term, the Government requires all Year One children to complete a national Phonics Screening Check.
 The children who do not achieve the pass mark will continue to be supported with phonics in Year Two to give them the best chance of achieving a pass when they retake the screening check in Year Two.

 Read Write Inc. progression of sounds